 The Vice-Chancellor’s Office works closely with the Registrar & Secretary’s Office.

 The Vice-Chancellor chairs the University Executive Board (UEB), which is responsible for management of the University.
-UEB membership includes the Provost and Vice-Principal, three Pro Vice-Chancellors (Thematic), five Pro-Vice-Chancellors and Heads of College, the Registrar & Secretary, the Director of Finance, and the Director of HR.
+UEB membership includes the Provost and Vice-Principal, three Pro Vice-Chancellors (Thematic), five Pro-Vice-Chancellors and Heads of College, the Registrar & Secretary, the Finance Director, and the Director of HR.